realmorg/realm/apps/web/src/pages/docs/learn/index.md

 description: Learn how to create your first custom element with Realm.
 ---

-Make sure you already read the <anchor-link href="/docs">Intro</anchor-link>, <anchor-link href="/docs/quick-start">Quick Start</anchor-link>, and <anchor-link href="/docs/mindset">Realm Mindset</anchor-link> before we start to learn Realm.
+Before we dive into learning Realm, please make sure you've already read the following sections: <anchor-link href="/docs">Introduction</anchor-link>, <anchor-link href="/docs/quick-start">Quick Start</anchor-link>, and <anchor-link href="/docs/mindset">Realm Mindset</anchor-link>.

-If you're ready, let's start to our first tutorial.
-In this tutorial, you will learn how to create your first custom element with Realm.
-But before we start, let's learn what is a custom element.
+If you're all set, let's start with our first tutorial.
+In this tutorial, you'll learn how to create your first custom element using Realm.
+But before we begin, let's understand what a custom element is.

 ## What is a Custom Element?

-It's a new HTML tag that you can create and use anywhere in your page.
-It's like a `<div>` or `<span>` tag, but with a custom name.
+A custom element is a new HTML tag that you can create and use anywhere on your web page.
+It's similar to a `<div>` or `<span>` tag, but with a custom name.
 For example, `<my-custom-element></my-custom-element>`.
-You can read more about it here: <anchor-link href="https://developer.mozilla.org/en-US/docs/Web/API/Web_components" target="_blank">MDN: Web Components</anchor-link>.
+You can find more information about it here 👉 <anchor-link href="https://developer.mozilla.org/en-US/docs/Web/API/Web_components" target="_blank">MDN: Web Components</anchor-link>.

-But it's complicated to create a custom element.
-You need to create a class, extend it to `HTMLElement`, and register it to the browser.
+Creating a custom element can be quite complex.
+You need to create a class, extend it to `HTMLElement`, and register it with the browser.
 It's a lot of work. 😩

-Luckily, Realm makes it easy to create a custom element.
-You don't need to create a class, extend it to `HTMLElement`, and register it to the browser.
-You just need to create a new HTML file, write your custom element in HTML tag 🎉.
+Fortunately, Realm simplifies the process of creating a custom element.
+You don't need to create a class, extend it to `HTMLElement`, or register it with the browser.
+You just need to create a new HTML file and define your custom element as an HTML tag 🎉.

 ## Your First Custom Element

 Let's create a new HTML file and name it `hello-world.html`.
-Then, write this code inside the `<body>` tag:
+Then, add the following code inside the `<body>` tag:

 ```html
 <web-app>